-Prerequisites: 6 credits of 1000-level Political Science or permission of instructor.
-Exclusions: Unavailable to students with credit for POLS355.
+6 credits of 1000-level Political Science or permission of instructor.

 An introduction to the study of law by examining the nature of international law, its legal and judicial institutions and its impact on the behaviour of individuals, nation-states and international organizations.